Blog Post < Previous | Next >

 The heyday of tariffs was in the “Mercantile” period in history -- 17th and 18th Century – when the U.S., in particular, was trying to protect its nascent domestic industries and commodity producers from foreign competition.
 This generally worked because the global economy was much smaller then, most staple items were source locally, we were less globally interdependent, and having international trading partners was not nearly as important as it is today.

-Back then, tariffs functioned more like “tolls” (which are essentially “user” fees) that were assessed and collected directly by the local, regional, or federal government at major ports and borders when someone tried to bring products into the country over a bridge or tunnel or at a dock.
-However, what’s important to recognize is that tariffs and tolls are different animals.
+Back then, tariffs functioned more like “tolls” (which are essentially “user” fees/taxes) that were assessed and collected directly by the local, regional, or federal government at major ports and borders when someone tried to bring products into the country over a bridge or tunnel or at a dock.
+But the terms were sometimes intertwined.

-In our inextricably inter-connected, global, market economy, how tariffs function, whom they punish, and whom they generate revenues for is different from how tolls traditionally function.
+What’s important to recognize is that, today, in our inextricably inter-connected, global, market economy, how tariffs function, whom they punish, their economic impacts, and whom they generate revenues for is different from how tolls function.

 Tariffs can also produce revenues for the U.S. government because those tariffs are paid to a U.S. Customs authority at entry into the U.S. But tariffs (essentially an import "tax") are paid by the U.S. company that is importing the product or service, not the foreign competitor, who must either add the cost of that tariff to the price of the goods, products, or services they sell to U.S. consumers or take a hit to their profits.